 Mutated Peptide Generator

-The Mutated Peptide Generator tool will take a SNPEff-annotated VCF as input and generate predicted neo-peptides and the reference / WT peptides with which they pair.
+The Mutated Peptide Generator tool takes a SNPEff-annotated VCF as input and generates predicted neo-peptides and the reference/WT peptides with which they pair.

-This tool accepts VCF files as input.
-We list a few recommended steps to take with input VCFs before running this tool.
+The tool accepts VCF files as input.
+The following steps are recommended before running the tool.

-The last line of the VCF headers should looks similar to:
+The last line of the VCF headers should look similar to:

 #CHROM POS ID REF ALT QUAL FILTER INFO FORMAT {SAMPLE1} {SAMPLE2} ... {SAMPLEN}